 PrEP is a form of medication to help prevent people from contracting HIV.

-It is important to note the PrEP does not reduce the chance of contracting other STIs, and a person should use additional contraceptive measures.
+It is important to note that PrEP does not reduce the chance of contracting other STIs, and a person should use additional contraceptive measures.
 A person can discuss their options with a healthcare professional.